XRPLF/xrpl-dev-portal/content/concepts/introduction/technical-faq.md

 However, there will only be one authoritative ledger version at any given time; other versions are irrelevant and harmless.

-#### Does the XRP Ledger utilize a formal validator onboarding process?
+#### Does the XRP Ledger have a formal process for adding validators?

-No, a formal validator onboarding process is not compatible with the XRP Ledger, as it is a system with no central authority.
+No, a formal process for adding validators is not compatible with the XRP Ledger, because it is a system with no central authority.

 For recommendations and best practices, see [Run `rippled` as a Validator](run-rippled-as-a-validator.html).